glynawe/Vanilla/vanilla.md

         "ref" | "return" | "then" | "to" | "type" | "until" | "val" | "var" | where" |
         "while".

-    StandardDescriptionNames =
+    StandardDefinitionNames =
         "abs" | "assert" | "boolean" | "byte" | "dec" | "halt" | "expect" |
         "false" | "free" | "inc" | "integer" | "land" | "len" |
         "lenint" | "lnot" | "lor" |  "lxor" | "main" | "maxint" | "maxword" | "minint" |
         "new" | "nil" | "real" | "sha" | "shl" | "shr" | "true" | "word" | "SYSTEM" |
         "ADDRESS" | "GET" | "MOVE" | "PUT" | "REF" | "SIZE" | "TYPE" | "TYPESIZE".

-Keywords and the names of standard descriptions may not be used for any other purpose.
+Keywords and the names of standard declarations may not be used for any other purpose.

 ## Whitespace and comments